-Madison has a DMR repeater on 442.000 white.
+Madison has a DMR repeater on 442.000 white CC1.
 It is centered in downtown Madison and is reachable throughout the county.
-At this time we have local 9 active and some Internet access which is relying on a hotspot for connectivity.
-We do not guarantee and other group since this connection is up and down.
+At this time we have local 9 and 2 active and no Internet access.
 We are looking for a long time resolution to this issue

 CC White – 1

 Slot 1 ; 2

 Setup can be intimidating.
 You do not have to learn all the options to get started.
 Find out the frequency of the repeater, the color code and the repeater slots that are used for which channel.

 Setup a digital contact for the local channel 9

 Setup a channel for the local repeater and Channel 9

 Start sending and get on line with the locals and get help as you progress.

 We will list known transceivers that have proved useful for the MARC here.

 Anytone has a number of DMR Transceivers.
 I have the tri band mobile, D578UV, and it functions extremely well.